MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 Organizations can use Community Training to host and train their workforces on multiple topics including Microsoft Products & Services.
 The platform comes with readily available content around Digital Literacy, Office 365, Azure, and more.

-Here is [**our free content library**](https://sangampartners.azurewebsites.net/) for your reference.
  Also, you can host content from [**Microsoft Learn training**](/training/) into the platform to provide a one-stop shop for all training courses to your target audience.

 For more details on how to leverage the import of this content on your platform instance, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).